Why should pregnant women use organic and natural skin care products?

 Whether your favourite lipstick comes from a cheap drugstore or a high-end brand, approximately 76% of lipsticks contain lead.
 Lead during pregnancy can potentially cause problems such as miscarriage, preterm delivery, low birth weight and developmental delays in infants.
 Research has also concluded that even small amounts of lead can affect your unborn baby’s learning and behavioral development.
 Furthermore, there is no maximum safe exposure limit, in part because lead accumulates in the body.

-Parabens are a synthetic toxin that are found in almost every unnatural product on the shelf.
+Parabens are a synthetic toxin that is found in almost every unnatural product on the shelf.
 It is used as a preservative and can cause major irritation.
 They are also known to affect hormones levels as it mimics oestrogen, leading to different types of cancer.
 Paraben usage is also closely linked to miscarriages, impaired fetal growth, obesity, low birth weight, and behavioral problems.

 It can be added directly in an ingredient (such as in fragrances) or can be found in the packaging but is still harmful as they will seep into our products and onto our skin.